Characterizing Phishing Pages by JavaScript Capabilities: Methodology

-To process \totalPagesWithJavascriptFP{} pages would require a distance matrix of distances (64-bit float) over a 1.5Tb in size.
-To resolve this restriction, we first divide our data using a 4-week rolling window, rolled by 2 weeks, and cluster pages within that window.
+To process \totalPagesClusterable{} pages would require a distance matrix of distances (64-bit float) over a 1.5Tb in size.
+To resolve this restriction, we first divide our data into 4-week rolling windows, advancing by 2 weeks, and cluster pages within each window.
 We refer to these clusters as `local clusters'.
-However, these local clusters can not represent phenomena like the re-emergence of kits if it happens after 2 weeks and contains duplicates of the same page.
-To resolve this, we merge any two clusters with at least 1 page in common between local clusters and merge them using the representative API set for the clusters (API set intersection of every page in the cluster).
-We use DBSCAN with a conservative $\epsilon=\dbscanEpsi$ to merge them.
+However, these local clusters cannot represent phenomena like the re-emergence of kits if it occurs after 2 weeks.
+To capture re-emergence, we isolate a representative set of APIs for the local cluster, as the intersection between all the cluster members' API sets.
+Once we create a representative set of APIs for each local cluster, we use DBSCAN with a conservative $\epsilon = \dbscanEpsi$ to merge local clusters whose representative sets are highly similar.
+This $\epsilon$ was selected because it yielded the best FMI across the pages used in the ground-truth evaluation for the large mega-clusters.